UC Berkeley – UCSF Joint Medical Program: Foundational Medical Sciences

 Fostering lifelong learning through curiosity and an inquiring mindset is a foundational tenet at the JMP.
 The “constructivist” approach of Problem-Based Learning (PBL) is designed to promote independence in the student learning process while also developing the vital communication, teamwork, and clinical reasoning skills they will need as doctors.
 All the foundational medical sciences including the traditional basic biomedical sciences such as physiology, biochemistry, pathology, histology, pharmacology and the social and behavioral sciences as well, are presented through real patient cases.

 Clinical Skills and Placements

 The JMP Clinical Skills (CS) curriculum introduces JMP students to the fundamentals of clinical skills, the environments in which healthcare is delivered and the social structures and forces which affect them.
-Principles of antiracist care are integrated throughout the CS curriculum.
+Principles of health equity are integrated throughout the CS curriculum.
 The curriculum includes a focus on inter-professional education and teamwork.
 Coursework is designed to integrate with a wide variety of graduate classes that explore the structures and systems that affect health and health care including Critical Race Theory, Structural Competency, Motivational Interviewing, Systems Improvement and other clinically relevant studies through in-depth elective graduate classes offered by any department at UC Berkeley.